CDSkyward/CDSkyward/README.md

 Hello there 👋

-My name is Skydasher and I like programming in my free time.
+My name is Skyward and I like programming in my free time.
 I also go by other names on various platforms, due to the name being taken in some places.
 You can find my different aliases [here](#aliases).

 # Languages Known
 > [!NOTE]